NLnetLabs/krill/doc/manual/source/publication-server.rst

 Example NGINX configuration
 ---------------------------

-As introduced above krill has two paths that contain the endpoints. `/api` for the krill API that you may want to restrict. `/rfc8181` is used for publication.
-A configuration that allows `192.0.2.0/24` and the IPv6 documentation prefix access to the API, and all clients to publish is below.
+As introduced above, Krill has two paths that contain the endpoints: ``/api`` for the Krill API that you may want to restrict and ``/rfc8181`` is used for publication.
+A configuration that allows ``192.0.2.0/24`` and the IPv6 documentation prefix access to the API, and all clients to publish is below.

 It is recommended to publish the RRDP content on a different hostname.

-`/etc/nginx/sites-enabled/krill.example.org`
+``/etc/nginx/sites-enabled/krill.example.org``

 .. code-block:: text